Mid-Year Climbing Safety Standards Updates

 Land-Based Trips - Non-Designated Swim Areas

-• The minimum ratio of lifeguards to students at the swimming area and in the water is 1 lifeguard for up to 10 students with a second supervisor (certified with Standard First Aid or equivalent) present to assist in a waterfront emergency.
+• The minimum ratio of Lifeguards to students at the swimming area and in the water is 1 Lifeguard for up to 10 students with a second Monitor (certified with Standard First Aid or equivalent) present to assist in a waterfront emergency.

 • The maximum number of students in the water at one time must not exceed 10.